Watertown man accused of stealing debit card, $200

 City police charged Hector G. Camacho, 39, of 234 Coffeen St., Apt.
 5G, with fourth-degree grand larceny and petit larceny at 11:57 p.m.
-Tuesday at residence.
+July 16 at his residence.

 Further details were not provided by city police.